MadDonkeySoftware/pyReleaseUtility/README.md

     * ApiKey - The api key associated with the Owner/Name repository.
 * NOTE: Now would be a good time to set up a virtualenv for the project.
 It is not necessary.
 * Next you should install the requirements by running `pip install -r requirements.txt`
+* Next you can `bower install` to fetch the required javascript packages for the UI.
 * Start the web server by running `python ./web_dashboard/__main__.py`